twosigma/flint/doc/ema.md

 ## Flint implementation

+### EMA Half Life

+This implementation mimics the in-house behavior.
+It takes in a specified half life, as well as the convention and type mentioned above.

-There are currently two EMA implementations we are exploring in Flint, which will be referred to as EWMA and ExponentialSmoothing.
+There are also currently two new EMA implementations we are exploring in Flint, which will be referred to as EWMA and ExponentialSmoothing.
 EWMA uses the adjusted weightings similar to pandas, while ExponentialSmoothing does not (`adjust=False` in pandas).
 However, both allow for variable time periods just as in the in-house implementation.